-This PCR may be used globally.
+This PCR is applicable to be used globally.

 2.2.3 EPD VALIDITY

 An EPD based on this PCR shall be valid for a 5-year period starting from the date of the verification report ("approval date"), or until the EPD has been de-registered from the International EPD® System.